-The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D5600 are two digital cameras that were announced, respectively, in March 2016 and November 2016.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in March 2016 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Nikon D5600

 The physical size and weight of the Canon 1300D and the Nikon D5600 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably smaller (8 percent) than the Canon 1300D.
 Moreover, the D5600 is slightly lighter (4 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the D5600 are weather-sealed.